Japanese government to avoid using term 'hog cholera' to mitigate concern over swine fever | The Japan Times

-The Japanese government said Monday it will avoid using the term “hog cholera,” opting instead for “classical swine fever,” as officials hope to allay public concerns about the outbreak of the disease, which is harmless for humans.
+The government said Monday it will avoid using the term “hog cholera,” opting instead for “classical swine fever,” as officials hope to allay public concerns about the outbreak of the disease, which is harmless to humans.

 While “classical swine fever” is an internationally used term, “hog cholera” began being used widely in the United States in the 19th century when there was also a cholera outbreak.